patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-08.png)

 Note:
-So sometime since 2014, Google made these images into limited editions.
+So **sometime since 2014, Google made these images into limited editions**.

 --